eirikt/default-webapp-heroku/README.md

 ## Stage the webapp
 1. Use Heroku Toolbelt to stage your webapp using production environment configuration

-   Kill your local server and redeploy on port `8000`.
+   Kill your local server, if running, and redeploy on port `8000`.

    ```
    heroku local -p 8000